Role of Duty Cycle in Burst-Modulated Synthetic Jet Flow Control: Experimental Method

-The SJAs used are the commercially available Murata MZB1001T02 microblowers, pictured in figure~\ref{fig:SJA}, and are embedded underneath the surface of the airfoil.
-The SJAs are equally spaced in the spanwise direction by \SI{25}{\milli\metre}.
-The array consists of two rows of 12 SJAs located at \SI{10.7}{\percent} and \SI{19.8}{\percent} chord.
-However, only the upstream row was activated in these experiments, as indicated by the arrows in figure~\ref{fig:airfoil}.
-The SJA operates between 5--30~$\mathrm{V_{pp}}$ and has a drive resonant frequency between 24--27~\unit{\kilo\hertz}.
-The mean centerline velocity of the synthetic jet reached a maximum when driven at a frequency of \SI{25.1}{\kilo\hertz}.
-However, due to the right-skewed velocity response, the carrier frequency was chosen as $f_c=25.5$~\unit{\kilo\hertz} to ensure a stable jet velocity~\citep{Xu2023}.
-The SJAs were burst modulated at an excitation frequency of $f_m=200$~\unit{\hertz}, corresponding to a non-dimensional frequency of $F^+=11.76$.
-Square waveforms were used for the carrier and modulation frequency.
+The SJAs were burst modulated at an excitation frequency of $f_m=200$~\unit{\hertz}, corresponding to a non-dimensional frequency of $F^+=11.76$, which targets the Kelvin-Helmholtz instability in the separated shear layer~\cite{Feero2017b,Yarusevych2009a}.
+Prior parametric studies showed that forcing at this frequency results in a local maximum in lift coefficient, indicating strong flow receptivity to these control parameters, as highlighted in Figure~\ref{fig:liftVsfrequency}~\cite{Xu2025}.
+While forcing at $F^+\approx\mathcal{O}(1)$ yields higher mean lift, it produces significant unsteadiness~\cite{Machado2024b}.
+High-frequency actuation ($F^+=11.76$) was therefore selected for its stable response and favorable drag characteristics~\cite{Xu2023}, enabling the present study to systematically examine the effect of duty cycle on both lift and flow stability.
+Square waveforms were used for the carrier and modulation signals.
 The DC was varied from \SI{5}{\percent} to \SI{95}{\percent} and the blowing ratio was varied from $C_B=1.9$ to $C_B=5.0$.
 The time-averaged jet velocities used to calculate the blowing ratio were measured previously by \citet{Chovet2016}.
 These blowing ratios were achieved by varying the input voltage from 10--20~$\mathrm{V_{pp}}$.
-Prior visualizations showed that at 5~$\mathrm{V_{pp}}$, the flow region controlled by the SJA is highly asymmetric even at high-DCs~\citep{Ho2024}.
-This aligns with previous tests~\citep{Xu2023}, which showed large variations in jet centerline velocity between microblowers operating below 8~$\mathrm{V_{pp}}$ and increased sensitivity in the velocity response within this low-voltage range.
+Previous visualizations showed that at 5~$\mathrm{V_{pp}}$, the flow controlled by the SJA remains highly asymmetric even at high duty cycles, due to increased sensitivity in the actuator’s velocity response at low voltage amplitudes~\cite{Ho2024}.
 Consequently, this study focuses on operating voltages of 10~$\mathrm{V_{pp}}$ and above to ensure the analysis captures fluidic effects while minimizing random variations in the SJAs' response.
-By varying the DC and the input voltage, the estimated momentum coefficients achieved range from $C_\mu=2\times10^{-5}$ to $4\times10^{-3}$.
-These estimates are derived from linearly scaling the measurements obtained at a \SI{50}{\percent} DC from \citet{Xu2023}.
-The experimental parameters are summarized in table~\ref{tab:experimental parameters} and the control parameters are summarized in table~\ref{tab:control parameters}.
+The fixed control parameters of the SJA are summarized in Table~\ref{tab:control_parameters}, while Table~\ref{tab:exp_matrix} lists the experimental matrix of varied control parameters and the resulting momentum coefficients.

 Figure~\ref{fig:electrical_diagram} illustrates the setup in which the SJA array receives its input signal from a Rigol DG1022Z function generator, amplified by a YAMAHA HTR5470 amplifier.
 The signal is then routed through a 10~$\Omega$ resistor to prevent overloading before reaching the 12 SJAs wired in parallel.
 The power consumption of the SJA array was determined by measuring the power consumed by the amplifier while the SJAs were active ($P_\mathrm{amp,active}$) and subtracting the idle power consumption of the amplifier ($P_\mathrm{amp,idle}$) and the power dissipated by the resistor ($P_\mathrm{resistor}$):